-Of course historical novels and writing historical fiction are not history and there are historians who frown on the genre.
+Of course historical novels & writing historical fiction are not history & there are historians who frown on the genre.

-The trick is to read A Place of Greater Safety like one reads any historical fiction, keeping in mind the tension between history and fiction.
-But much of what Mantel fictionalised in the book we know from the existing historiography of the French Revolution.
+The trick is to read ‘A Place of Greater Safety’ like one reads any historical fiction, keeping in mind the tension between history & fiction.

-She portrays the darkest horrors of the bloody Revolution, the tragedy of the Terror as it devoured so many including those at its centre many who ended up being guillotined.
+One learns that much of what Mantel fictionalised in the book we know from the existing historiography of the French Revolution.
+Mantel portrays the darkest horrors of the bloody Revolution, the tragedy of the Terror as it devoured so many including those at its centre many who ended up being guillotined.

 Cartoon showing Maximilien Robespierre guillotining the executioner after having guillotined everyone else in France.
 La Guillotine en 1793 by H. Fleischmann (1908).

-There was something special about A Place of Greater Safety.
-The more I read, the more powerful and convincing it became.
+But, but, but … there was something special about A Place of Greater Safety.
+The more I read, the more powerful & convincing it became.

-Arguably, this very readable fiction could amount to secondary source material and a complimentary part of the historical record of the French Revolution.
+Arguably, this very readable fiction could amount to secondary source material, certainly a complimentary part of the historical record of the French Revolution.

 A Place of Greater Safety also reminded me how little I knew or remembered from past readings about the French Revolution.
 I wanted more.

-I’m a lawyer not a historian and Schama’s book amply details the French Revolution for me.
-I’m not interested in heavy duty primary source material or dry & laborious academic and historical analysis of the Revolution.
+I’m a lawyer not a historian & Schama’s book amply details the French Revolution for me.
+I’m not interested in heavy duty primary source material or dry & laborious academic & historical analysis of the Revolution.

 Like any death penalty case, then or now, the lawyer’s main goal is to save the defendant’s life.

-Who were the three lawyers who stepped forward to manifest the responsibility of a lawyer to his client and by doing so, put their own lives at risk?
+Who were the three lawyers who stepped forward to manifest the responsibility of a lawyer to his client & by doing so, in this case in particular, put their own lives at risk?

-Guilliaume Malesherbes, an elderly and experienced attorney, a retired jurist and former minister asked permission from the President of the Convention to serve as defence counsel for the King.
+Guilliaume Malesherbes, an elderly & experienced attorney, a retired jurist & former minister asked permission from the President of the Convention to serve as defence counsel for the King.
 Many people judged it to be dangerous at the time to offer to act for Louis, to help save his life.
 Malesherbes offered to join the team of lawyers.
-In writing to the President, he said:

 I am far from supposing that so important a person as yourself should concern yourself with me, but I was twice called to the [royal] council of him who was my master at a time when that position was universally aspired to.
 I owe him the same service when it is an office that many people judge to be dangerous.
 Schama 655 Malasherbes acknowledged that offering his services to Louis may put him in danger.

-As a result of advocating for Louis XVI as one of his defence counsel, Malesherbes was arrested in December 1793 and condemned to death as a counterrevolutionary by the Revolutionary Tribunal and guillotined with his daughter & grandchildren.
+As a result of advocating for Louis XVI as one of his defence counsel Malesherbes was arrested in December 1793 & condemned to death as a counterrevolutionary by the Revolutionary Tribunal & guillotined with his daughter & grandchildren.

 Francois-Denis Tronchet, an ex-magistrate of the Parlement, came out of retirement to represent Louis.